Changing to Guardians: Indians close with 6-0 win at Texas

 Civale struck out four and walked one over his 82 pitches after going 1-3 in five September starts.
 The right-hander led the majors in wins with his 10-2 record before spraining the middle finger on his right hand while pitching against the Chicago Cubs on June 21, and didn’t return until last month.

 The Indians quickly jumped ahead to stay when Myles Straw led off the game with a single, stole second and scored on Amed Rosario’s single.
-It was 6-0 after Chang’s ninth homer, a two-run shot in the fifth off reliever Mike Foltynewicz.
+It was 6-0 after Chang’s ninth homer, a two-run shot in the fifth off reliever Mike Foltynewicz, who allowed 35 homers in 139 innings pitched this season.
+The only AL pitcher to give up more long balls was teammate Jordan Lyles at 38 in 180 innings.

 SOME QUICK HISTORY